Vlasta Děkanová

-Vlasta Děkanová (September 5, 1909 – October 16, 1974), a Czechoslovak artistic gymnast, was the first World all-around champion in women's artistic gymnastics.
+Vlasta Děkanová (5 September 1909 – 16 October 1974) was a Czech artistic gymnast who represented Czechoslovakia.
+She was the first World All-Around Champion (in 1934) as well as the first repeat World All-Around Champion (in 1938) in women's artistic gymnastics, as she successfully defended her title at those next World Championships.
+Additionally she was an Olympian, as part of the silver-medal-winning Czech team at the 1936 Berlin Summer Olympics, as well as being team coach to the Olympic Champion team at the next Summer Olympics in London in 1948.

 Early life

 Děkanová was born in Prague in 1909.
 Her father was a dedicated member of Sokol and the manager of a gym in the Žižkov district of Prague.

 She progressed through the Sokol system, graduating in 1933.
 She performed locally at the Lucerna Palace.
 Beginning in 1928, Děkanová started touring and performing in exhibitions internationally in countries including Belgium, France, Netherlands, Poland, and Yugoslavia.
 In the United States, she performed in exhibitions in Cleveland, New York, and Washington.